Juan Manuel López (boxer): Personal life

 López had a relationship with Bárbara De Jesús that lasted nine years.
 The couple has two children, which share the house with three siblings.
 The couple met in a public housing project in Juncos where López's mother lived.
 In the beginning López's family did not support the relationship because De Jesús had three children from a previous relation.
 They eventually moved together and established a residence in Caguas.
 De Jesús played a role in López's training, preparing seven daily meals and accompanying him in weight routines.
 Several members of their family used to attend his daily trainings, which he considered a "tranquility provider".
 De Jesús also used to be present in López's corner during fights, and received a salary for scheduling his daily agenda.
 The couple held their civil wedding in August 2009.
 A catholic wedding was subsequently held on July 18, 2010.
-On February, 2011, only 7 months after his wedding, López filed a divorce claim against Bárbara De Jesús for undisclosed reasons.
+In February 2011, only 7 months after his wedding, López filed a divorce claim against Bárbara De Jesús for undisclosed reasons.

 In 2012, López started a relationship with Geraldine Crespo, whom she had met while training at the gym.
 In February 2013, the couple got engaged after his fight with Aldimar Silva.
 The couple married in August 2014 in a private wedding in Guaynabo, Puerto Rico.
 On October 31, 2015, Crespo presented a domestic abuse complaint against López after he allegedly hit her in the face after an argument.
 López went to court the next day and was released after paying bond.

 López's professional success garnered him fame in Puerto Rico where he became a mainstream celebrity, having frequent participation in television segments transmitted throughout the archipelago.
 Due to this, he has attended public celebrations and other activities unrelated to pugilism, including the launch party for TV y Novelas Puerto Rico, a magazine focused in telenovelas.
 Outside of his own fights, López also attends other boxing cards as a spectator and performed as guest commentator in an event titled Guerra Civil II headlined by a fight between Iván Calderón and Nelson Dieppa.
 He also participates in charity work, including the WBO's Christmas gift giveaways.